taranggoyal70/ghost-commit/README.md

 # 👻 Ghost Commit - AI-Powered Repo Resurrection

-**Bring your dead GitHub repos back to life with AI**
+> *"This project was dead.
+Now it's alive.
+And it can resurrect yours too."*

+**AI-Powered GitHub Repository Resurrection**

-Built for Stack Auth (YC S24) Mini Hackathon
+Built for the Post-Thanksgiving Mini Hackathon @ Stacker House.

 ## 🎯 What It Does

-Ghost Commit automatically resurrects dead GitHub repositories by:
+Ghost Commit automatically analyzes, modernizes, and revives dead GitHub repositories using AI.

 - 🔍 Analyzing outdated codebases
 - 🔄 Updating all dependencies to latest versions
 - 🔧 Fixing breaking changes automatically
 - 🔐 Adding Stack Auth authentication
 - 🚀 Deploying to production
 - 📝 Generating comprehensive documentation

+## 🏆 The Meta Story:

+Ghost Commit itself was a dormant idea I started months ago and abandoned.
+For this hackathon, I'm reviving it - bringing my own dead project back to life.
+It's the perfect meta demonstration of what the tool does.

 ## ⚡ Quick Start